Privacy

 - Your email - but only if you choose to give it.
 It is optional.

-- Your payment, which is handled by Stripe inside their own form.
-We never see your card details.
+- Your payment, which is handled by Mollie inside their own form.
+We never see your card details, and Mollie does not ask you for an email address to pay.

 That is the whole list.